-Just like us, our pets feel the cold; whilst we can indulge in hot drinks and wrap up in layers and warm up by the fire, you should also consider how to keep your pets happy and warm as the temperatures start to fall.
+Just like us, our pets in Dublin feel the cold; whilst we can indulge in hot drinks and wrap up in layers and warm up by the fire, you should also consider how to keep your pets happy and warm as the temperatures start to fall.

 Tips for keeping your dog warm

 Like in the summer months, dogs still require regular exercise, which is vital to your dog's mental and physical health.
 Here are a few suggestions for keeping your dog energised, entertained and, most importantly, warm.

 - Take shorter, more frequent walks if your dog has plenty of energy to prevent them from getting too cold.

 - Provide your dog with additional blankets in their bed.

 - Ensure their safe space/bed is placed away from draughty areas within your home.